Daksha yajna: Destruction of the yajna by Shiva

 Shiva was deeply pained upon hearing of his wife's death.
 His grief grew into a terrible anger when he realised how Daksha's actions had contributed to his own daughter's demise.
 Shiva's rage became so intense that he plucked a lock of hair from his head and smashed it on the ground, breaking it into two with his leg.
 Armed and frightening, two fearsome beings, Virabhadra and Bhadrakali (Rudrakali) emerged.
-Shiva ordered them to kill Daksha, and destroy the yajna.
+Shiva ordered them to kill Daksha and destroy the yajna.

 The ferocious Virabhadra and Bhadrakali, along with the Bhutaganas, reached the yajna site.
-The invitees renounced the yajna, and started running away from the turmoil.
-Sage Bhrigu created an army with his divine penance powers to resist Shiva’s attack, and protect the yajna.
+The invitees renounced the yajna and started running away from the turmoil.
+Sage Bhrigu created an army with his divine penance powers to resist Shiva’s attack and protect the yajna.
 Bhrigu’s army was demolished, and the premises were ravaged.
 All those who participated, even the other Prajapatis and the deities, were mercilessly beaten, wounded, or even slaughtered.
-The Vayu Purana mentions the attack of Bhutaganas: the nose of some goddesses were cut, Yama's staff bone was broken, Mitra's eyes were pulled out, Indra was trampled by Virabhadra and the Bhutaganas, Pushan's teeth were knocked out, Chandra was beaten heavily, all of the Prajapatis' were beaten, the hands of Vahini were cut off, and Bhrigu's beard was cut off.
+The Vayu Purana mentions the attack of Bhutaganas: the tip of the nose of Saraswati and Aditi(the mother of devas) were cut, Yama's staff bone was broken, Mitra's eyes were pulled out, Indra was trampled by Virabhadra and the Bhutaganas, Pushan's teeth were knocked out, Chandra was beaten heavily, all of the Prajapatis' were beaten, the hands of Vahini were cut off, and Bhrigu's beard was cut off.

 There are three differing accounts of the conclusion of this conflict, two of which leading to an intervention by Parabrahman or Vishnu, and one of which ends with Daksha's decapitation.

 The Linga Purana and the Bhagavata Purana mention the decapitation of Daksha.
 Daksha was caught and decapitated, and the attack culminated when the Bhutaganas started plucking out Bhrigu’s white beard as a victory souvenir.

-The Vayu Purana states that Yajneshvara, the personification of yajna, took the form of an antelope, and jumped towards the sky.
-Virabhadra captured it, and decapitated him.
+The Vayu Purana states that Daksha and Yajneshvara, the personification of yajna, took the form of an antelope, and jumped towards the sky.
+Virabhadra captured and decapitated him.
 Daksha begs mercy from the Parabrahman (the Ultimate Reality in Hinduism), who rises from the yajna fire, and forgives Daksha.
-The Parabhraman informs Daksha that Shiva was, in fact, a manifestation of Parabrahman.
+The Parabrahman informs Daksha that Shiva was, in fact, a manifestation of Parabrahman.
 Daksha then becomes a great devotee of Shiva.

 The Harivamsha Purana and the Kurma Purana describe a conflict between Vishnu and Shiva or Virabhadra.
 In the Kurma Purana, Vishnu engages in combat with Virabhadra upon Garuda, employing his Sudarshana Chakra.
 Virabhadra is able to fend off the attacks of the deity, and Brahma finally intervenes to put an end to the violence, by brokering a peace between Shiva and Daksha.
 In the Harivamsha, Vishnu catches hold of Shiva's throat, rendering it blue.
 Nandi strikes Vishnu's head with the Pinaka, leaving the preserver deity undeterred.
 When propitiated, Vishnu offers a portion of the sacrificial offerings to Shiva, restoring peace between the parties.